Ukraine's Kalush Orchestra open Eurovision with emotive rendition of 2022 winning song

 — Eurovision Song Contest (@Eurovision) May 13, 2023

-President Zelensky of Ukraine has not been permitted to make a speech or address viewers at the final.
+President Zelensky of Ukraine was not permitted to make a speech or address viewers at the final because the organising committee of the annual song contest wish to retain the programme’s non-political basis.
+Its “strict rules” prohibit such statements from being made using Eurovision as the platform.

 - READ MORE: The 20 maddest Eurovision moments… ever!